DWCarrot/RPGItems-reloaded-wiki/Powers.md

 **Effect:**
 Runs command on left/right click, gives set permission for the command if a permission is set.

+You can use `{player}` to specify the player using the item in command string.

 ## Consume
 **Command:**
  `/rpgitem [Item] power consume`